 Super Nintendo World Rides

-Without a doubt, you want to experience some rides while you’re in Super Nintendo World.
+Without a doubt, you want to experience some rides while in Super Nintendo World.
 Here’s what you need to know and how to ride them!
-Inside there are two rides to choose from: Mario Kart: Koopa’s Challenge and Yoshi’s Adventure.
+There are two rides to choose from: Mario Kart: Koopa’s Challenge and Yoshi’s Adventure.

 Mario Kart: Koopa’s Challenge